Sending Files to Communications Server Support

 NOTE: To avoid potential file corruption due to loss of record structure, it is recommended that data sets be tersed on the originating system/LPAR before any transfers to other systems.

 For z/OS 1.9 and above (plus 1.7 and 1.8 with the PTF for OA19194 applied), use the AMATERSE service aid to terse the files.
-For earlier systems, the TRSMAIN utility available by way of the z/OS Support and Downloads site should be used.
+For earlier systems, the TRSMAIN utility should be used.

-Files from other platforms [such as network analyzer (Sniffer) traces, network diagrams and spreadsheets] may be uploaded to z/OS and then tersed.
-However, it is generally better that workstation files be placed in a ZIP file instead.
+Files from other platforms (such as network analyzer (Sniffer) traces, network diagrams and spreadsheets) should be placed in a ZIP file before uploading.

 ECuRep (IBM EMEA Centralized Customer Data Repository) is the preferred FTP server to be used.
 Files placed on this server must use the following format for the target file name.
 Not using the complete PMR identification in the file name will cause delays in processing.

 |ccc||PMR country number.
 For example; 000 for United States of America, 706 for France, ...
 Do not use a country abbreviation for this field.|